Vacuum Wars is reader supported. When you make a purchase using links on our site we may earn a commission. Details.

 Robot vacuum shopping?
 Check out our other reviews of robot vacuum cleaners, comparisons and buying guides!

-• Both the i3 and i7 perform well on both hard floors and carpets, easily picking up just about any type or size of debris on hard floors, tiles, or carpets.
+• Both the i3 and i7 perform well on both hard floors and carpets, easily picking up just about any type or size of debris on all floor types, including tiles.

 • The Roomba i3 and i7 have similar power levels.
 According to iRobot, their suction is 10 times that of the older 600 Series Roomba robot vacuum models.